Free investment calculators — no signup required

 Using the Break-Even Calculator

 Don't do this math manually.
-The Stock Averager Calculator computes the exact break-even after any combination of purchases.
+If you're looking for the simplest way to calculate a new average cost per share after averaging down, the Stock Averager Calculator computes the exact break-even after any combination of purchases.
+For a stripped-down break-even figure on a single position, the Break-even Calculator works too.
 Enter:

 1. Shares currently owned + original average price